-The representatives of the Seven ITER Members gathering in Suzhou, China, for the sixth ITER Council.
+The representatives of the seven ITER Members gathered in Suzhou, China, for the sixth ITER Council.

 On 16-17 June, the ITER Council, the Governing Body of the ITER Organization, convened for its sixth meeting.
 The two-day meeting in Suzhou, China brought together representatives from the seven ITER Members: China, the European Union, India, Japan, Korea, Russia and the United States under the chairmanship of Evgeny Velikhov (Russia).